cabalism/hpack-dhall/README.md

 - -XUndecidableInstances
 ```

-We can pull those same `default-extensions` into a package description;
+We can pull those same `default-extensions` into a package description:

 ```
 > cat package.dhall